Schumer: Too many Americans are ‘leaping toward a virulent antisemitism’

 “The solidarity that Jewish Americans initially received from our fellow citizens in the aftermath of Oct.
 7 has since waned, drowned out by other, more disturbing voices, even from some we considered allies, while hate crimes against Jews have skyrocketed,” he wrote.

-Schumer had announced Tuesday evening that he planned to deliver a “major” address on antisemitism on Wednesday.
+Schumer announced Tuesday evening that he planned to deliver a “major” address on antisemitism on Wednesday.

 “Antisemitism is a crisis in the country.
 As the highest-ranking Jewish elected official, I feel compelled to speak out about it.
 I’ll be giving a major address on it tomorrow,” he wrote in the statement Tuesday.